 This is Ferry lane when it is flooded.
 The Thames is about 100 meters in the distance.

-I took this photo the other day and it's not far from where I live, the area gets flooded badly in heavy rain like you can see in the photo below
+I took this not far from where I live, the area gets flooded badly in heavy rain like you can see in the photo below

 Normally the road would look like this.
 The photo of the mini in the snow was taken along the road past the trees you see to the left.

-These tow cheap ass plastic lables can be seen to the right of the large step in the photo above.
+These two cheap ass plastic labels can be seen to the right of the large step in the photo above.

 This is the bridge and flood level in 2003